goebelj/goebelj/README.md

 ## 📸 Creative Outlet: Photography

 Outside of coding, photography is one of my favorite ways to express creativity.
-From landscapes to street shots, I enjoy capturing unique perspectives.
+From landscapes to plant photography, I enjoy capturing unique perspectives.
 👉 Check out my work on Instagram – the link’s in my [GitHub bio](https://github.com/goebelj)!

 ## 📬 Get in Touch